braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

     return (add_proposals, del_proposals)
 ```

-This algorithmic definition highlights the "Micro/Macro" split: the constructor operates locally using universal constants ($T, \mu, \lambda$), agnostic to macroscopic variables like total node count $N$ or the emergent constant $\alpha$.
+This implementation adheres to the Micro/Macro separation principle, operating exclusively on local variables with universal constants derived in Section 4.4.

 ### 4.5.1.1 Commentary: Logic of the Rewrite {#4.5.1.1}

 :::info[**Overview of the Scan-Validate-Weight Sequence**]

 The rewrite logic underpinning the universal constructor $\mathcal{R}$ represents the core dynamical mechanism of Quantum Braid Dynamics.
 It decomposes the evolution into explicit phases:

 1.  **Scanning and Filtering:** The constructor exhaustively identifies candidate sites,compliant 2-paths for creation and existing 3-cycles for destruction.
 This phase embodies the "search for opportunity," mirroring how physical systems probe their local configuration space for low-energy transitions.
 Implicit in this scan is the assumption of locality; modifications focus on neighborhoods of radius $O(1)$ to maintain scalability.